Find Affordable College Courses

 Morgantown, WV

-West Virginia University did quite well in this year’s ranking of the most popular places for engineering students to get a bachelor’s degree.
-It came in at #11 on the list.
-Located in the city of Morgantown, WVU is a public college with a fairly large student population.
+West Virginia University came in at #11 in this year’s edition of the Most Popular Engineering Bachelor’s Degree Schools in the Southeast Region ranking.
+Located in the city of Morgantown, WVU is a public school with a very large student population.

 About 19% of the students majoring in engineering at the school are women while 81% are male.